thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 - I did not implemented users permissions yet cause I was focused in the most challenging parts and more core-business related stuff
 - The same goes for resources, I understand that they could be attached to topics and this affects topics CRUD but I did not focused on this yet

+### New: :fire: Resources Management:
+- Created all CRUD methods to resources too
+- Resources exists independently of topics, but could be attached to them
+- Resources are reusable across many topics
+- :fire: Depending on the type of the resource you can send to it exclusively properties in a property called Details, for sample:
+ - Type 'Article' has exclusive property 'publicationDate'
+ - Type 'Pdf' has exclusive property 'fileSize'
+ - Type 'Video' has exclusive property 'duration'
+- Trying to register an resource with URL already registered results in reusing the existent resource

+### New: :fire: Users Management:
+- Created all CRUD methods to users
+- :fire: Created authentication based on email + password
+- :fire: Created fine grained permission system according to the roles of users

 ## Complex Business Logic:

 ### Topic Version Control and Retrieval: